annasdatajourney/sales-profitability-analysis-sql-powerbi/README.md

 ---

-## Author
+## About This Project

-Created as part of a professional data analytics portfolio to demonstrate SQL and Power BI skills in a real-world business context.
+This project is part of my professional data analytics portfolio and demonstrates practical SQL and Power BI skills in a real-world business context.